Call today to reserve your tour! (808) 640-3888

 All Tours Are By Phone Appointment Only

-Try to book your tour at least 3 to 6 weeks before the tour date you are seeking.
+The best option is to reserve your tour at least 1 to 3 weeks before the tour date you are seeking.
 If we don't have availablity for the date your are seeking we can put you on the Cancellation List.

 THE best way to contact us is calling (808) 640-3888 - Call before 8 AM Aleutian Time or After 1 PM Aleutian Time.
 If we don't answer we are most likely on the trails preparing for tours each day.
 Tours are from 9 AM to 12 PM Aleutian Time.
 If you do not hear back please be persistent and keep calling.
 Sometimes we receive our voicemails two or three days later.
 Just keep calling and we will answer and/or reply to your voicemail.